mancrurod/mancrurod/README.md

 ### 📬 Want to connect or collaborate?

-I'm open to new opportunities and projects — reach out via:
+I'm open to new opportunities and projects.
+Reach out via:

 📫 [mcruzrodriguez794@gmail.com](mailto:mcruzrodriguez794@gmail.com)
 🔗 [Connect with me on LinkedIn](https://linkedin.com/in/mancrurod)